 Applications for a grant can be submitted by a Netherlands Alumni Association (NAA), an NFP, MSP or NICHE/NPT alumnus, his or her employing organisation or a Dutch provider.
 There is one deadline per year.

-Applications for a grant for refresher courses to be conducted in 2015 should be submitted directly to Nuffic before 1 February 2015.
+Applications for a grant for refresher courses to be conducted in 2016 should be submitted directly to EP-Nuffic before 15 December 2015.

 Nuffic rejects applications that are incorrect, incomplete or do not meet the above eligibility criteria.